ovikariy/bewell/README.md

 ## Introduction

 Be Well app helps you track your moods, sleep and save notes and images throughout the day without worrying about your data being sent to servers and sold to advertizers or other third parties.
 Your data is yours.
-It is stored encrypted and stays on your device.</p>
+It is stored encrypted and stays on your device.

 <br/>